betsygreenberg/sta371g/review.md

 ## Readings from STA 309

-The reading assignments from STA 309 for these topics.
-I’ve included the STA 309 syllabus to help.
+The reading assignments from STA 309 for these topics are in the book we use for STA 371G -- see [an example of a syllabus from STA 309 this semester](sta309-syllabus.pdf) to see which chapters in the book correspond to which topics.
 Try reading the chapter and looking at the end of chapter review exercises.
-Your student solutions manual (in Pearson, with the etext) has solutions to all of the odd numbered problems.
+Your student solutions manual (in MyStatLab, with the etext) has solutions to all of the odd numbered problems.

 ## Against All Odds videos